FF14 Asset Reference Document

 Blue (0-1) |

-Emissive is now included in the eye shader for ALL eyes, but in order to activate it, you need to mask out where you want glow on the mask RED channel, AND turn the shader constant 3BA64362-g_Emissive color on by changing the 3 values to not 0. the three editable boxes are RGB values that you may choose, that go from 0-1. emissive strangth is not known how or if it can be edited.
+Emissive is now included in the eye shader for ALL eyes, but in order to activate it, you need to mask out where you want glow on the mask RED channel, AND turn the Emissive shader constant on by changing the 3 values to not 0.
+Emissive strength is not known how or if it can be edited.

 Finally, due to the eyeball now being a diffuse texture, it is possible to get multicolored eyes without having to sacrifice heterochromia.
-This both makes them more compatible with a variety of heads, and allows for more than 2 colors. because FF14 overlays the eye color closest to the layer style Multiply, it is best to check how colors will interact by simulating in an art program.
+This both makes them more compatible with a variety of heads, and allows for more than 2 colors.
+Because FF14 overlays the eye color closest to the layer style Multiply, it is best to check how colors will interact by simulating in an art program.
 You can either draw with color on the iris portion of the diffuse, and then allow eye color influence to change those colors, or draw with color on the diffuse, and then mask off the same areas/gradients on the Mask Blue channel, to stop those portions from changing with your eye color.

 This is an example of simulating how placing colors on the diffuse and then allowing the game to put color on top can change the colors.
 This is a simulation in an art program, but it's enough to show what the effect will do when you do not mask out the colored parts on the multi.